 Do you hear a strange banging sound every time you use the water in your home — What is it?
 Where is it coming from?
 How can you make it stop?

 To answer these questions, we actually want you to forget about your pipes for a second and think about cars.
-To understand what causes that sound, think about a car accident: if one car suddenly brakes, the car behind it will hit it, then the car behind that hits the first two, then the car behind that hits all the others, and then you have a four-car pileup.
+Like many car collisions, noisy pipes are caused by a domino effect.
+If one car suddenly brakes, the car behind it will hit it.
+Then the car behind that hits the first two; then the car behind that hits all the others, and then you have a four-car pileup.

 So what does that mean for your pipes?